-Example: All armed forces and groups should immediately release all children and work with the UN to develop action plans for ceasing all future recruitment of children.

-Ideally, you would give an example of a primary advocacy message that child protection staff are already using in this mission context.
+Example: All armed forces and groups should immediately release all children and work with the United Nations to develop action plans for ceasing all future recruitment of children.
+Ideally, you would give an example of a primary advocacy message that child protection staff are already using in their mission context.
 You could retrieve these from recent press releases or briefings.